josiah-mbao/Range_Brothers/README.md

 setting up Django and making models for the website.
 I have elected to use Django's in-built User model.
 First 2 days and I am happy with the progress made so far:)

+** Day 3 **
+So today I read up a bit on making models in Django but realised that I need to properly plan my database structure before I start making the models.
+So i will do this on paper and with other tools like lucid chart, before getting to that part of the project.